Fliplet/fliplet-cli/docs/API/fliplet-core.md

 - `_platform` (String, `web` or `native`)
 - `_os` (String, operative system)
-- `_trackingId` (String, a unique hash for the user session.
+- `_analyticsSessionId` (String, a unique hash for the user session.
 This changes every 30 minutes for the user.)
 - `_pageId` (Number, the screen ID where the event has been tracked)
 - `_pageTitle` (String, the screen name where the event has been tracked)
 - `_userEmail` (String, the email of the logged user when using a login system like SAML2, Fliplet Data Sources or Fliplet Login)